Gauge theory on projective surfaces and anti-self-dual Einstein metrics in dimension four

 for some non-zero $x \in \R^2$, then the the integral curve of $\bX_{x}$, when projected to $\mf$, becomes a geodesic of $[\nabla]$.
-Conversely every geodesic of $[\nabla]$ arises in this way ~(see for instance \cite{kobanag} for details).
+Conversely every geodesic of $[\nabla]$ arises in this way.
 Likewise, a geodesic of the Libermann connection arises as the projection of an integral curve of a horizontal vector field on $\bilb$ which is constant on the canonical $1$-form.
 It follows that the geodesics on $(\mf,[\nabla])$ correspond to the geodesics of the Libermann connection on $(M,\Omega,I)$ that are everywhere tangent to $E_-$. \end{rmk}